James C. Furness, Jr., Founder

-Mr. Furness founded Furness-Newburge, Inc. in 1983 and remains its President.
+Mr. Furness founded Furness-Newburge, Inc. in 1983.
 He began his training and experience in ultrasonic/acoustic cavitation with the U.S. Navy during the Vietnam War.
-Using his knowledge of these technologies, Mr. Furness invented the Sonoperoxone® and Pneu-Col® processes currently being used on many production lines at large, medium and small foundries throughout the U.S and Europe.
+Using his knowledge of these technologies, Mr. Furness invented the Sonoperoxone® and Pneu-Col® processes currently used on many production lines at various size foundries throughout the U.S and Europe.

-Mr. Furness holds patents in advanced oxidation water treatment.
+Mr. Furness received patents in advanced oxidation water treatment.
 He also developed experimental systems for the deodorization of large-scale agricultural operations and implemented large-scale scrubber operations to deodorize fumes from phenolic resin coatings.

-Dr. Paulsen has been the Technical Director of Furness-Newburge, Inc. since August 1999.
+Dr. Paulsen started as the Technical Director of Furness-Newburge, Inc. in August 1999.
 He performs engineering design and research as well as oversees fabrication of advanced oxidation equipment manufactured by Furness-Newburge, Inc. He also serves as project manager for installations of the equipment.

 As a graduate student at Penn State, he conducted research on advanced oxidation systems for the removal of HAPs and VOCs generated by paint spraying and coating operations.
 The processes included air-phase destruction using ozone, water adsorption with regeneration using hydrogen peroxide and ozone, and activated carbon adsorption with ozone regeneration.
 As a Post-Doctoral Scholar at Penn State, he taught a water transport and treatment course and researched advanced oxidation systems for benzene and VOC removal at high production iron foundries.